What Are the Reported Eye Symptoms from Elmiron?

 What is pigmentary maculopathy and how is it diagnosed?

-What evidence links Elmiron to pigmentary maculopathy?
+Is there evidence that Elmiron causes pigmentary maculopathy?

 Does submitting information create an attorney-client relationship?